 By Joshua Burman Thayer | Illustration by Charmaine Koehler-lodge

-Joshua Burman Thayer is a permaculture designer and educator.
-A regular contributor to Edible East Bay and Mother Earth News, he also offers valuable gardening advice monthly in our e-newsletter, East Bay Appetizer, which you can subscribe to at our website.
+Permaculture designer and educator Joshua Burman Thayer is the author of a new book, Food Forests for First Timers.
+A regular contributor to Edible East Bay and Mother Earth News, he offers valuable gardening advice monthly in Edible East Bay’s e-newsletter (subscribe here).
 Learn more about Joshua’s work at nativesungardens.com, and follow him on Twitter @nativesungarden.